 - A variety of other groups occur during the week as well, including both process and psychoeducational groups.
 The topics that are covered during these sessions vary but may include discussions on body image, media awareness, empowerment, relapse prevention, nutrition, and guided self-care, among many others.

-Experiential therapy: In order to offer clients a holistic approach to the treatment of eating disorders, Carolina House offers a number of experiential therapy options in addition to the more traditional therapeutic interventions.
+Experiential therapy: In order to offer clients a holistic approach to the treatment of eating disorders, Carolina House offers a number of experiential therapy options at our eating disorder treatment and rehab center, in addition to the more traditional therapeutic interventions.
 Examples of these therapies include the following:

 - Strength training